 Jonathan Freeman-Attwood (trumpet)

-He continues to be active as a critic, lecturer and contributor to journals and books, including The New Grove (2nd edition) and Cambridge University Press's Companion of Recorded Music, and he broadcasts regularly for BBC Radio 3.
-He is an established authority on Bach interpretation, particularly as it challenges and refocuses historical perspectives on ‘performance practices' and - in more pedagogical contexts - how recordings of the past can influence current priorities and tastes.
-He writes essays regularly for EMI, Warner, Deutsche Grammophon, Universal and other major record labels.
+An educator and scholar, he continues to be active as a lecturer, critic and contributor to journals and books, including The New Grove (2nd edition), The Cambridge Companion to Recorded Music and to BBC Radio 3.
+He is an established authority on Bach interpretation, particularly as it challenges and refocuses historical perspectives on performance practices, and writes essays regularly for EMI, Warner, Deutsche Grammophon, Universal and other major record labels.

-In July 2008, Professor Jonathan Freeman-Attwood became the 14th Principal of the Royal Academy of Music, founded in 1822.
-He was appointed a fellow of King's College London in July 2009, and a Trustee of the University of London in 2010.
-In 2012, he joined the Board of Garsington Opera as Chair of the Artistic Advisory Board.
+In July 2008, Freeman-Attwood became the fourteenth Principal of the Royal Academy of Music, founded in 1822.
+He was appointed a Fellow of King's College London in 2009, a Trustee of the University of London in 2010 and a Fellow of the Royal Northern College of Music in 2013.
+He is also a Trustee and Chair of the Artistic Advisory Committee of Garsington Opera, a Trustee of the Young Classical Artists' Trust (YCAT), the Associated Board of the Royal Schools of Music (ABRSM) and the Countess of Munster Trust.

 ‘A multi-talented trumpeter, academic and Renaissance Man.'
 BBC Music Magazine